Learn how to apply polyurethane to wood, the types of polyurethane, what type of brush for polyurethane, and answers to common polyurethane FAQ!

 Oil based polyurethane is very smelly though and has a lot of VOCs, make sure to always apply it outside or in a very well ventilated area.
 You can also wear a paint respirator mask.

-It can be applied with a natural bristle brush, foam brush, or rag (if it’s the wipe on type).
+It can be applied with a natural bristle brush, foam brush, or rag (if it’s the wipe on type of polyurethane).
 It also comes in a spray on finish.

 Due to the oil based nature, oil based polyurethane should always be cleaned up with mineral spirits and properly disposed of at your local trash disposal center for hazardous waste.